Operation Bad Santa: Police donate presents to family of burglar and the family who originally had theirs stolen

 Auckland Police have donated Christmas presents to a family who had theirs stolen earlier this month, and the family of the burglar.

-The alleged burglar was swiftly tracked down by police who found the regifted presents under his own tree - unwrapping them in front of his family.
+The alleged burglar was swiftly tracked down by police who found the regifted presents under the man's own tree.
+Police then unwrapped them in front of his family.

+The man allegedly broke into the Hillcrest home on December 14 while the woman worked and her little boy was at daycare, the Herald on Sunday reported.

+A 23-year-old man was due to appear in North Shore District Court charged with burglary after a solo mother had gifts intended for her son stolen.

-Now, in an effort to make sure three children won't be left without any presents this Christmas, Auckland Police officers stepped in to help.
+Now, in an effort to make sure three children won't be left without any presents this Christmas, Auckland police officers stepped in to help.

 "Police were swiftly able to track down the person responsible and recover some of the items and return them," a police statement said.

-"Our officers also returned last night deliver other presents to the boy, given not all of the stolen property was recovered."
+"Our officers also returned last night to deliver other presents to the boy, given not all of the stolen property was recovered."

-On December 14, a 23-year-old man appeared in North Shore District Court charged with burglary after a solo mother had gifts intended for her mother stolen.

-The man allegedly broke into the Hillcrest home while the woman worked and her little boy was at daycare, the Herald on Sunday reported.

 The saga unfolded when the woman got a call from police in Mangere saying her passport had been handed in.